 Evaluation

-To receive credit for the course, you must complete all of these evaluation assignments.
-You must receive a grade of at least D (50 percent) on the final exam, and a composite course grade of at least D (50 percent).
+To receive credit for Psychology 333: Sensation and Perception you must complete five (5) quizzes, a term paper, and a final exam, and you must receive a grade of at least D (50 percent) on the final exam and a composite course grade of at least D (50 percent).

 Activity